Getting source code with Subversion

 1. Introduction

-Subversion (SVN) allows multiple people to work on code development at one time.
+LyX source code was moved from SVN to GIT.
+There are still few leftovers tracked by Subversion (SVN) though.
 You can get a lot more information on Subversion and/or download the code from its home page.
-We strongly recommend that you read the documentation and the Subversion FAQ.
+We recommend that you read the documentation and the Subversion FAQ.

 2. Modules